BastianSteuwer/BastianSteuwer.github.io/_pages/about.md

 <div class="page__toggle_title">The Epistemic Case for Judicial Review <a onclick="myFunction(2)" style="cursor: pointer;">(abstract)</a></div>
 <div id="abstract-2" style="display: none; margin: 1em;">
   <p>Does judicial review stifle or enhance democracy?
 Ronald Dworkin argues that democracy and judicial review are compatible provided that courts will perform better at protecting rights that are constitutive of democracy.
-I provide a general argument based in social choice theory that a constitutional framer has good reasons to think that courts will indeed perform better.
+I provide a general argument based on social choice theory that a constitutional framer has good reasons to think that courts will indeed perform better.
 Judicial review can be justified as a good bet from the perspective of constitutional framers.</p>
 </div>